dharmab/skyeye/docs/PLAYER.md

 * All other numbers should be given normally - "Seventeen", not "One Seven"
 * Do not use ICAO pronunciation; pronounce numbers normally.
 Say "Three", "Five", "Nine", not "Tree", "Fife", "Niner".
 * When providing bullseye coordinates, you may either say "bullseye" before the coordinates, or omit the word "bullseye".
 That is, both "Bullseye Zero Six Five, Ninety-Nine" and "Zero Six Five, Ninety-Nine" are acceptable.
-* When providing bullseye coordinates, speak at a steady and measured pace with a slight p;ause between each number.
+* When providing bullseye coordinates, speak at a steady and measured pace with a slight pause between each number.
 Not too fast, not too slow.
 Don't mush your numbers together.

 Tips: